Skip to content

 Floor looms in the weaving room

 My various looms and a fibre preparation area occupy the family room, which has a great view across to the Brindabella mountains.
-Storage and textile finishing processes now happen at the other end of the house, along with an office space for the business side of things.
+Storage and textile finishing processes now happen at the other end of the house, along with an office space.

 It will be great to be able to have functional work spaces, so I can work on different felting and weaving projects at the same time.
 But can I keep the dining table clear?